BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: The underbarrel is one of the defining features of the Faisor.
 The ammo regeneration changes make it useable consistently.

-Lucian's Call - No change.
+Lucian's Call - No change other than a possible damage adjustment.

 Ogre - Accuracy considerably improved, fire rate increased by 80%.